MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-format-field-data.md

 }
 ```

-Similarly, when definining a report `MyCustomerReport` using data from the `Customer` table, you can also decide to override or keep the formatting on fields that was defined on the table level:
+Similarly, when defining a report `MyCustomerReport` using data from the `Customer` table, you can also decide to override or keep the formatting on fields that was defined on the table level:

 ```AL
 report 50143 MyCustomerReport